Emma Ramírez

-Emma Ramírez Gorgoso (born 10 May 2002) is a Spanish professional footballer who plays as a defender for Liga F club Real Sociedad Femenino and the Catalonia women's national football team.
+Emma Ramírez Gorgoso (born 10 May 2002) is a Spanish professional footballer who plays as a defender for the Catalonia women's national football team.

 Club career

 Ramírez played youth football until age 12 in Fontsanta-Fatjóstarted.
 She started her senior career at Espanyol.
 In the 2019–20 season she signed for FC Barcelona and was assigned to their B-team.
 In early 2021 she made four appearances for the Blaugrana first team, including two starts.

 For the 2021–22 season she was loaned to Real Sociedad, where she played regularly, leading to her agreeing a contract extension with until 2024 upon her return to Barcelona.
 On 30 June 2023, having only made six Liga F appearances in the preceding season, her contract with Barcelona was terminated by mutual agreement; she then signed permanently for Real Sociedad.